AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

     template_dependency_structure_present_flag is set to 1,
     template_dependency_structure MUST be present; otherwise
     template_dependency_structure MUST NOT be present.
+    template_dependency_structure_present_flag MUST be set to 1 for the first packet of a coded video sequence, and MUST be set to 0 otherwise.

   * **active_decode_targets_present_flag**: indicates the presence of
     active_decode_targets_bitmask.
 When set to 1, active_decode_targets_bitmask